How to Prepare for a Video Interview

 - Don’t rush.
-Collect your thoughts and talk in a normal pace.
-Most likely if you think you are talking slowly, it is probably just right.
+Collect your thoughts and talk at a normal pace.
+Most likely if you think you are talking too slowly, it is probably just right.

 - Speak in complete sentences (Try to repeat the question back to the interviewer in your answers) instead of fragmented “yes and no” answers

 - Don’t be afraid to repeat yourself.
 Chances are, you will more likely nail it if you try saying it a few different ways.

 - Don’t over-use industry jargon or clichés.
 Speak to on your audience’s level.
 Simplify the complex when possible.